 We’re in the 21st Century and computer technology is rapidly changing, this means that basic computer skills are essential to employers.
 This includes being able to save and manage files and understanding how to use a computer alongside being able to type at a reasonable speed.

 While basic skills in programmes such as Microsoft office, PowerPoint and email applications are a must, you need to think about the needs of your industry too.
-For example, graphic designers will be expected to have a knowledge of programmes such as Photoshop.
+For example, an employer would expect a graphic designer to have knowledge of programmes such as Photoshop.
 So make sure you shout about any computer skills you have, listing the names of any relevant software that you’re proficient in.

 5. Hard communication skills